rosros98/rosros98/README.md

-- 👋 Hi, I’m rosie
+- 👋 Hi, I’m rosie!
-- 👀 You can find some of my university works here!
+- 👀 You can find some of my projects here.
 - 🌱 I’m still learning...